 Consent to Participate in Research

 Introduction.
 You are invited to participate in a research study entitled add name of study.
 The purpose of the research is give an explanation of the purposes of the research.
 This research study is about Give a concise teaser/statement of the study (ex.
-This is a survey/interview/experiment/ study about your mood/behaviors/exercise tolerance/sleep patterns...and you will be asked to wear heart rate monitor/ring/glasses/complete a 400 page survey..
+This is a survey/interview/experiment/ study about your mood/behaviors/exercise tolerance/sleep patterns...and you will be asked to wear heart rate monitor/ring/glasses/complete a 400 page survey.

 Key Information.